rackspace/rack/docs/configuration.rst

     Rackspace Region: <theRackspaceRegion>
     Profile Name (leave blank to create a default profile):

 Username is the username for your Rackspace Cloud account.
-You can get your API key by logging in to the Cloud Control Panel and clicking on your account name then Account Settings.
+You can get your API key by logging in to the Cloud Control Panel, clicking on your account name in the upper-right corner, and then selecting **Account Settings**.
 The region is the region where your Rackspace infrastructure is deployed.
 If you want to create a profile other than the default profile, enter a name for the profile.

 After the profile is created, you can immediately start working.
 For example, you could issue the following command to get a list of the servers on your Rackspace account::